uber/cadence/src/docs/07-about/index.md

 If you have a question, check whether it is already answered at stackoverflow under [cadence-workflow](https://stackoverflow.com/questions/tagged/cadence-workflow) tag.

-If you still need help, visit [Cadence Slack Workspace](https://join.slack.com/t/uber-cadence/shared_invite/zt-dvjoiacm-1U2UM4R4mMxKhaRogEx_OQ).
+If you still need help, visit <slack-link />.

 If you have a feature request or a bug to report file an issue against one of the Cadence github repositories: